 The Platinum Group Metals

-Here we’re continuing on from our earlier article about recycled and Fair-mined gold.
+Here we’re continuing on from our earlier article about recycled and fair trade gold.
 This time we take a look at the other important group of metals used in making fine jewellery – the Platinum Group Metals.

 First, what are Platinum Group Metals (PGMs)?

 The platinum bit is obvious, but this group of metals also includes palladium, rhodium, ruthenium, iridium and osmium.